Last updated on August 19, 2019

 Let’s Go Shopping

-If you head over to the Dr. Harvey’s website and enter code FD119 at checkout, you will save 10 percent off your entire order.
+If you head over to the Dr. Harvey’s website and enter code FDLUV6580 at checkout for 10 percent off – expires October 31st, 2019.

 Don’t Stop Now